Twitter Q&A with Erin Baker

 Here’s some of the most common questions you posted on Twitter.

-Most of us will still need to travel but the virus has put a lot of people off public transport.
+Hi Jessica; most of us will still need to travel but the virus has put a lot of people off public transport...
+56pc of drivers who don't own a car are now thinking about buying one when lockdown lifts!
+Demand for cars may outstrip supply

 Auto Trader’s recent survey found that 56% of drivers who don’t currently own a car are now thinking of buying one when lockdown lifts.
 They shouldn’t be harder to sell – if anything we may see demand outstrip supply in the short-term.
 We’d recommend that those looking to privately sell their car thoroughly clean and disinfect it before handing it over or allowing any test drives.